Baghuwar, Madhya Pradesh

-Baghuwar (also pronounced Baghuvar (Devanagari: बघुवार)) is a village located in the Narsinghpur district in the state of Madhya Pradesh, India.
+Baghuwar (also pronounced Baghuvar) is a village located in the Narsinghpur district in the state of Madhya Pradesh, India.
 The village is located in the Jabalpur division of Madhya Pradesh.
 It is approximately 201 km away from Bhopal, which is the capital city of Madhya Pradesh.

 Since India's independence in 1947, Baghuwar has been the only village in India where no sarpanch is elected.